Itís Time to Celebrate the Heritage of

 the People of Highline

 The Highline Historical Society understands that for the people of Highline, heritage is personal.
-It’s about you and the many gifts passed on to you by your family, your culture and your community.
-It’s what we do with our heritage that makes history and builds a stronger community.
+Itís about you and the many gifts passed on to you by your family, your culture and your community.
+Itís what we do with our heritage that makes history and builds a stronger community.

-Location: The new 14,900 sq. ft. museum will be located on prime property owned by the Highline Historical Society.
+Location: The new 6900 sq. ft. museum will be located on prime property owned by the Highline Historical Society.
 The corner of Ambaum Boulevard SW and SW 152nd Street in Burien teems with pedestrian and shopping activity.
-Drivers who are stopped at the traffic signal will be visually captured by the building’s windows, which greet visitors with oversized images of Highline’s pioneer faces.
+Drivers who are stopped at the traffic signal will be able to see into the shopping area of the building and notice several windows of changing exhibits.

-We are creating a “green museum.”
-Just as a museum preserves our history and the curator’s team carefully tends papers and artifacts, the new museum will set standards of environmental stewardship by using earthfriendly materials, a green roof, water efficient features and geo-thermal climate control.
+We are creating a "green museum."
+Just as a museum preserves our history and the curatorís team carefully tends papers and artifacts, the new museum will set standards of environmental stewardship by using earth friendly materials, a solar roof, energy efficient glass, water efficient features and LED lighting.

 Our Collections and Programs